• Skip to primary navigation

 Ingredients

-• 1 tsp vanilla powder (can substitute with pure vanilla extract if not needing to keep mixture dry)
+• 1 teaspoon vanilla powder (can substitute with pure vanilla extract if not needing to keep mixture dry)

 • 4 cups unsweetened almond milk (can use any preferred milk)